 The District Attorney, as described in note 4, has reported General Fund Investment Pool amounts as provided by DFA/FCD.
-To properly state cash balances of the District Attorney, the District Attorney's procedures include review of all cash transitions posted to the District Attorney's cash balance, as reported by DFA/FCD.
+To properly state the District Attorney's investment in the Pool, the District Attorney's procedures include review of all transactions posted to the District Attorney's cash balance, as reported by DFA/FCD.